dddrrreee/cs140e-22win/labs/12-vm/README.md

 `README.md` has been stripped down to mostly mechanical instructions so you have more time to look at the code.

-As with the FAT32 lab, since there are a bunch of data structures (in this case for the machine state) there's a bunch of data structure code.
-The rough
+Since there are a bunch of data structures (in this case for the machine state) there's a bunch of data structure code.
+The rough breakdown:
-breakdown:

    - `staff-*.o`: these are the object files we give you to get you started.
-As with fat32, you can view today's and wednesday's labs as fetchquests for how-do-I-do-X where the goal is to implement everything yourself and delete our implementations.
+You can view today's and tues's labs as fetchquests for how-do-I-do-X where the goal is to implement everything yourself and delete our implementations.

   - `mmu.h`: this has the data structures we will use today.
 I've tried to comment and give some page numbers, but buyer beware.

-  - `mmu-helpers.c`: these contain printing and sanity checking routines (same as in the fat32 lab).
+  - `mmu-helpers.c`: these contain printing and sanity checking routines.

   - `arm-coprocessor-asm.h`: has a fair number of instructions used to access the privileged state (typically using "co-processor 15").
     Sometimes the arm docs do not match the syntax expected by the GNU assembler.
-You can usuaully figure out how to do the instruction by looking in this file for a related one so you can see how the operands are ordered.
+You can usually figure out how to do the instruction by looking in this file for a related one so you can see how the operands are ordered.

    - `docs/README.md` gives a rundown of where some key registers / machine state is defined.
 In general, if the page numbers begin with a `b` they are from the armv6 general documents (the pdf's that begin with `armv6` such as `armv6.b2-memory.annot.pdf`) Without a letter prefix they come from the `arm1176*` pdf's.

 #### Check-off